TooTallNate/Simple-Game-Framework/README.markdown

 be placed inside that same folder, or any number of folders inside your root game folder (the folder where `main.js` is located).

+You can view the full [Simple Game Framework API Docs](http://tootallnate.github.com/Simple-Game-Framework/doc/) to learn it all!

 License
 -------